sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 The dimensions of the model components -- bond lengths and angles -- matched experimentally determined constants, so that by simply testing if a configuration fit in 3D space, he was able to determine if a particular structure was consistent with known chemistry.

 These models "hard coded" known experimental data into a hypothesis testing framework, allowing Pauling to explore hypothesis space while implicitly obeying not only each individual experimental data point, but the emergent properties of their interactions.
-Famously, encoding the steric hinderance -- i.e. “flatness” -- of a double bond into his model enabled Pauling to discover the proper structure for an alpha helix, while Max Perutz's rival group incorrectly proposed alternative structures because their model hardware failed to account for this rule.
+Famously, encoding the steric hinderance -- i.e. “flatness” -- of a double bond into his model enabled Pauling to discover the proper structure for the [$\alpha$-helix](https://en.wikipedia.org/wiki/Alpha_helix), while Max Perutz's rival group incorrectly proposed alternative structures because their model hardware failed to account for this rule.

 Following Pauling's lead, Watson and Crick's models of DNA structure adopted the same empirical hypothesis testing strategy.
 It's usually omitted from textbooks that Watson and Crick proposed multiple alternative structures before settingly on the double-helix.